kesslerio/vibe-check-mcp/docs/USAGE.md

 # Vibe Check MCP Usage Guide

-Complete guide for using Vibe Check MCP with Claude Code CLI for anti-pattern detection and prevention.
+Complete guide for using the enhanced Vibe Check MCP framework with Claude Code CLI for comprehensive engineering vibe checks and friendly coaching guidance.

 ## Quick Start